Bear Down Under: Sport and Recreation

 Are you a Wildcat Athlete?
 How about a Sport Enthusiast?
 Bear Down Under: Sport and Recreation combines the concept of globalization with the opportunity to train and expand one's athletic ability in the vibrant cities of Melbourne, Sydney, and Cairns Australia.
 Earn 6 credits of UA credit while trying new activities, such as surfing or rugby, working with trainers three times per week and visiting high-level coaching facilities and Olympic sites.

-This course examines the history and development of sport in Australia, and its unique contribution to the global sports community.
+During these coursed, students will examine the history and development of sport in Australia and its unique contribution to the global sports community.
 The class consists of traditional classroom learning, sport participation alongside instruction/training and a component of service learning related to athletics and fitness.

 Dr. Derek Martin, School of Sociology